 Giant Red winged Grasshopper (Tropidacris cristata)

-Not a whole lot is known about the Giant Red winged Grasshopper as few studies have been done on them.
+Not a whole lot is known about the Giant Red-winged Grasshopper as few studies have been done on them.
 In most respects, they share many features that are common with other types of grasshopper.
-Because of their large size Giant Red wings are sought as a food source in some cultures.
-There size also increases the chance that they might be mistaken for a bird while in flight.
-There have been a few cases of the Giant Red winged Grasshopper being shot by hunters who thought it was a bird.
+Because of their large size, Giant Red-wings are sought as a food source in some cultures.
+Their size also increases the chance that they might be mistaken for a bird while in flight.
+There have been a few cases of the Giant Red-winged Grasshopper being shot by hunters who thought it was a bird.

 I took this picture while visiting the Manuel Antonio National Park in Costa Rica.
 Below is the equipment that used to take this photo.